ravi312/CSCL2021/slides/turtleBlocks-v2.md

 - Serendipitous discoveries

 **RQ1: importance of gradual scaffolding of CT concepts**
-- Opportunities for non-linear exploration,  anchoring personally meaningful project challenges, certain programming concepts not very intuitive, easy to apply simple blocks in combination with repeat and random
+- Opportunities for non-linear exploration,  anchoring personally meaningful project challenges, certain programming concepts not very intuitive, Preference for certain types of blocks(easier to apply simple blocks in combination with repeat and random)

 **RQ2: Problem solving approaches**
 - Presenting only the challenges, wiki in beginning -> agency, design becomes objects to think with -> different levels of learners in the cohort -> created a ZPD -> support collaborative learning, diverse group and open-ended challenges proved to be useful.